 Families must request PHA approval to add a new family member, live-in aide, foster child, or foster adult.
-This includes any person not on the lease who is expected to stay in the unit for more than 14 consecutive days or a total of 30 cumulative calendar days during any 12-month period and therefore no longer qualifies as a "guest."
+This includes any person not on the lease who is expected to stay in the unit for more than 14 consecutive cumulative calendar days during any 12-month period and therefore no longer qualifies as a "guest."
 Requests must be made in writing and approved by the PHA prior to the individual moving into the unit.